 Philippines – March 12 the Government announced A month-long lockdown on Luzon – the largest Philippine island home to nearly 60 million people – are in place, while domestic and international flights have been cancelled until April 14.

 Poland – March 13, Poland said it would ban foreigners from entering the country from March 15 and impose a 14-day quarantine on its citizens returning home.
 Those with a residence permit in Poland would also be allowed to enter, Prime Minister Mateusz Morawiecki said.

-Portugal – March 24 Flights from outside the EU are suspended, excluding the UK, USA, Canada, Venezuela, South Africa and Portuguese speaking countries.
-Portuguese Prime Minister Antonio Costa said that travel restrictions on the land border with Spain should guarantee that free movement of goods continues and protect the rights of workers, but that “there must be a restriction (on travelling) for the purposes of tourism or leisure”.
+Portugal – March 24 Flights from outside the EU, are suspended, excluding the UK, USA, Canada, Venezuela, South Africa and Portuguese speaking countries.
+Portuguese Prime Minister Antonio Costa said that travel restrictions on the land border with Spain should guarantee that free movement of goods continues.
+These travel restrictions should also protect the rights of workers, but that “there must be a restriction (on travelling) for the purposes of tourism or leisure”.

 Qatar – March 15, Qatar said it would ban inbound flights, except for cargo and transit flights, starting from March 18.
 The entry ban does not apply to Qatari citizens.